 Tips for making Peanut Butter Cup Rice Krispie Treats:

-The last step to these Peanut Butter Cup Rice Krispie Treats is a layer of chocolate.
+7. Add a layer of chocolate to the top of the Rice Krispie treats.
 Combine the chocolate chips and heavy cream in a saucepan over medium heat to melt it or place it in a microwave safe bowl and heat it for 30 seconds.
 Stir until it is spreadable.
 If you need to heat it another 10-15 seconds, go ahead.
 Just do not over heat the chocolate.

 More easy no bake recipes you may enjoy: